 2. Shortcut to Star Alliance Gold

-Platinum Charge Card Members receive elite status with four different hotel chains.
+Platinum Card Members receive elite status with four different hotel chains.
 A fifth hotels chain used to be Shangri-La Hotels and Resorts, however, this is no longer a benefit for new Card members with the severing of ties between American Express and Shangri-La Hotels and Resorts.

 For existing Card members though who have automatically been upgraded to Golden Circle Jade elite membership, then this perk will continue until 31 March 2021, so make sure to get in quick!